 And the response to this response is: merely paying for the work creates no right of ownership of the rights in the work.
 The mere ownership of the physical embodiment of a copyrightable work does not create the ownership of the underlying rights in that work.
 That is more basic United States copyright law.
 There must be evidenced an intent to transfer rights, whether orally or in writing.
 Thus, the best evidence of that intent is a written agreement.
 But here again, what is important is not merely “an agreement;” it is an agreement transferring exclusive rights.
 And in that regard, the language is key.
 Read the various articles on my site under the title “Precise Contract Language” and "A Legal Nightmare."
 Click on “Articles for Writers and Publishers.”

 Moreover, if you read what little paperwork is often generated in this type of transaction—an invoice from the artist/illustrator to the publisher—you may find an express statement to the effect that the artist/illustrator retains all rights to the artist/illustrator’s work.
 And even if there is no such statement, that is the effect of the United States copyright law because there is no express transfer of rights in a valid, written, signed agreement.

-WHAT KINDS OF WRITTEN CONTRACTS ARE NECESSARY?
+WHAT KINDS OF WRITTEN AGREEMENTS ARE NECESSARY?

-The artist/illustrator’s contribution can perhaps be the subject of a work made for hire agreement if the publisher "specially ordered and commissioned" the artist/illustrator’s work and that the artist/illustrator’s work may fall under one of the legally acceptable categories of work made for hire situations, and that the contract is sufficient in language to qualify as a work made for hire.
+The artist/illustrator’s contribution can perhaps be the subject of a work made for hire agreement if the publisher "specially ordered and commissioned" the artist/illustrator’s work but only if the artist/illustrator’s work falls under one of the legally acceptable categories of work made for hire situations, and that the agreement is sufficient in language to qualify as a work made for hire.
 I am leaving out of this discussion situations in which the artist/illustrator is a bona fide employee of the publisher since that is generally not the situation.
-But preparing a work made for hire agreement requires certain very specific language and you should read "Work Made For Hire Agreements" and "Playboy and the Work Made for Hire Agreement" on my site for more of the details.
+But preparing a work made for hire agreement requires certain very specific language and you should read "Work Made For Hire Agreements" and "Playboy and the Work Made for Hire Agreement" for more of the details.
 HOWEVER, you have to be further aware of the provisions of California law governing work made for hire agreements and both workers compensation insurance and unemployment insurance.
 Read "The Stupidest Law Ever Enacted."

-In these contracts, and in the underlying deal, the artist/illustrator can adjust his or her price to reflect a larger transfer of rights to the publisher.
+In these agreements, and in the underlying deal, the artist/illustrator can adjust his or her price to reflect a larger transfer of rights to the publisher.
 This can be in the form of a flat fee, a percentage of the rights exploitation or some variation on those themes.
-Therefor, this type of transaction is one in which both sides can win.
+Therefore, this type of transaction is one in which both sides can win.
 But the publisher must be given the exclusive right to control, administer and exploit the rights even if the artist/illustrator participates in the income from such exploitation.
-Without this exclusive right to administer, you have a potentially confusing situation, one in which both sides may exploit the rights and the net effect is that neither side can effectively do so.
+Without this exclusive right to administer, all parties have a potentially confusing situation, one in which both sides may exploit the rights and the net effect is that neither side can effectively do so.